What we want to know about fish

 Sudden impact to the line moves the line to slash through the water and make sound waves.
 So I’m convinced that it’s so important to pick up the jig softly after each falls and connect every actions to flow.
 Slow pitch jigging is so effective because it gives so much time to the jig to swim on its own.

 Fish has very poor eye-sight.
 They don’t see the shape well, but they are very keen to movements.
 For them, time to eat and time to be eaten happen at the same time.

 Sato Sensei points out fish avoid anything moves toward them.
 Like we do.
 We back off to a tiny fly if it moves toward us.
 Also they chase after anything runs away from them.

-Sato Sensei also points out that when they attack a school of fish, they target ones that are not swimming well.
+Sato Sensei also points out that when they attack a school of fish, they target ones that are not swimming well or swimming differently.

 Our focus is on funny but natural movements.
 That is why we want to let the jig swim on its own and try to have that hangtime as long and as many as possible.

 Anatomy shows that off-shore fish has more vision sensors for contrast, while some coastal fish has more vision sensors for colors.
 For jigging targets, contrast is more important, and the movement is far more important because movements make sounds that the fish is keen to.